 - Both take you around the main sites with multilingual audio guides

-- See also: Sightseeing tips
+- See also:

 Vienna Sightseeing Bus

 This should be your first-choice route, as it gives you a broad flavor of the best of Vienna.
-The different stops offer easy walking access to top sights, including those in the pedestrianized center.
+The different stops offer easy walking access to top sights, including those in the pedestrianised center.